-So if you are planning your wedding right now you’ll no doubt have some questions about the photography that you want answers to.
+So if you are planning your wedding right now you’ll no doubt have some more questions about the photography that you want answers to

 Below I’ve included a few answers to some…

 [CLICK ON THE QUESTION or + ICON TO REVEAL THE ANSWER]

 So, what's your style?

 I’ll photograph your wedding with a documentary approach in the main, capturing key ceremonial moments, alongside the ones that just happen between the guests & family enjoying the day.
 Many of these events are ones that would otherwise go unnoticed by the bridal couple.
-Your wedding day hurtles along at breakneck pace when you are in the middle of it, so your photos can help you cherish key moments, as well as catching up on some of your guests experiences and reactions across the day.
+Your wedding day hurtles along at a breakneck pace when you are in the middle of it, so your photos can help you cherish key moments, as well as catch up on some of your guests’ experiences and reactions across the day.

 Where DO you work/travel to?

 How long do you stay at my wedding?

-10 hrs is the full day package, which normally includes Bridal preparations, last dance & into the evening.
-I tend to work pretty much constantly (apart from when I’m eating/scoffing canapes!) so you’ll get full coverage of the day.
+Either 8 or 10 hrs is the full day package, which can include bridal preparations, last dance & into the evening.
+I tend to work pretty much constantly (apart from when I’m eating/scoffing canapés!) so you’ll get full coverage of the day.

 I hate being photographed, so can you help me..?

 Are you an ethical business?

 Absolutely yes!
-I recognise we’ve only one planet so we need to take care of it.
-In my home & work life I take care to reduce my impact on the environment where possible.
-To this end I work pretty much paper free in my photography business; apart from the prints, and albums obvs!
+I recognise we’ve only one planet, so we need to take care of it.
+In my home & work life, I take care to reduce my impact on the environment where possible.
+To this end, I work pretty much paper free in my photography business; apart from the prints, and albums!
 These I source from labs and album suppliers with solid eco-credentials.
-I recycle diligently (honest), & we’re lucky enough to have a garden in London so we grow as much of our food as possible in it.
-Plus I don’t own a car so tend to travel to weddings via public transport where practical.
-I have a most excellent photography wheelie case, and a neat cargo trailer for my bike so I may even be one of a very few pedal powered wedding photographers!
+I recycle diligently (honest), & we’re lucky enough to have a garden in London, so we grow as much of our food as possible in it.
+Plus, I don’t own a car, so tend to travel to weddings via public transport where practical.
+I have a most excellent photography wheelie case, and a neat cargo trailer for my bike, so I may even be one of a very few pedal powered wedding photographers!